adamduvick/adamduvick.github.io/docs/cinnamon-rolls.md

 Now time to create the filling.
 Place the cinnamon, brown sugar, and vanilla extract in a bowl and combine them with a whisk or spoon.

-After that take a couple of tablespoons of softened butter and baste the top of the dough.
+After that take a couple of tbsp of softened butter and baste the top of the dough.
 Then just sprinkle on the filling until it covers the whole thing.

 ![Hand with metal spoon placing cinnamon and sugar on buttered dough.](https://inthekitchenwithmatt.com/wp-content/uploads/2019/12/sprinkling-sugar-and-cinnamon-on-cinnamon-roll-dough.jpg)